kriskhaira/drupalkit/README.md

 ## bin tools

-There are also some really useful bin tools for managing Drupal modules.
+There are also some really useful bin tools for quickly looking through modules.
+If you use a lot of modules, this will save you a lot of time.
 Add the following path to the start of your .profile:

     export PATH=~/.dev/drupalkit/bin:$PATH

 Now use the tools like this:

     finder views
-    readme views
+    read views